Albert Mangwea: Controversial death

 Mangweha was touring South Africa when he was found unconscious in his room and rushed to Helen Joseph Hospital in Johannesburg where he was pronounced dead on Tuesday noon of May 28, 2013.
-Controversies arised when reports concerning the cause of his death came out, some reports suggested that that he died from alcohol intoxication while other reports suggested that he died from drug overdose.
+Controversies arose when reports concerning the cause of his death came out; some reports suggested that he died from alcohol intoxication while other reports suggested that he died from drug overdose.
 Both suggestions left unsolved puzzle concerning the actual cause of Mangweha's death.
 He was laid to rest on June 3, 2013 at Kihonda in Morogoro Region, Tanzania.